chrobione/node-red-contrib-discord-updated/README.md

 * Submit modals.
 * Set Status text of the Bot
 * Get permissions of a specific user.
 Add and remove roles.
 Listen when a user joins or leaves a guild.
+* Track voice channel joins, leaves, and state updates for guild members.
 * Change channel's name.
 * Allow full control over the BOT by access to the DiscordJS client.
 * Create, update, delete and get Application commands.
-* Create, delete and get events.
+* Create, delete and get events, including stage-channel scheduling safeguards.
 * Obtain info and change name of a guild.
+* Manage guild emojis with upload validation and safe deletes.
+* List or count members of a guild role with pagination helpers.
+* Run bulk message fetch/delete flows with safety checks and notification controls.

 This project began as [node-red-contrib-discord](https://github.com/jorisvddonk/node-red-contrib-discord) by Joris vd Donk and was expanded by Mark Koudstaal in the [node-red-contrib-discord-advanced](https://github.com/Markoudstaal/node-red-contrib-discord-advanced) fork.
 The code, npm package, and credits from those earlier efforts are intentionally preserved here.